(Revised Aug. 14, 2017)

 - Undergraduate or graduate degree in a STEM (Science, Technology, Engineering or Mathematics) field.

-- GRE scores – On the new scoring system, the student's scores must place them in at least the 55th percentile for verbal and 75th percentile for quantitative.
-On the old scoring system, the student must have a minimum combined score of 1100 on the verbal and quantitative GRE exam.
-Note: GRE scores are only valid for 2 years.
+- GRE scores –The student's scores must place them in at least the 55th percentile for verbal reasoning and 75th percentile for quantitative reasoning.
+Note: GRE scores are valid for 5 years.

 - A statement of goals and purpose.

 Students apply to the MS&E program through the FSU Graduate School Admissions Portal.
 Each applicant will be evaluated by the MS&E admissions committee, which is made up of MS&E faculty members with tenure homes covering all the departments in the Program.
 This committee will decide whether to admit each student and will also evaluate each student for one of the first-year fellowships.

 |Fall||May 1||Must submit application package by December 15 to be considered for financial aid.
 Financial aid is only available for students who begin in Fall semester.|

 5. Financial Support